-Students registered on either course may apply at the beginning of year two to be transferred on to one of the School's four-year degree courses, which incorporate a year abroad studying the law of that country.
-Successful students can choose between America, Australia, China, Europe, New Zealand, and South East Asia (see right).
-However, this is highly competitive and transfer cannot be assumed.
-For those intending to follow a legal career, the grounding in different legal systems will prove very attractive to employers and, in particular, to leading international firms of solicitors.
+Students may apply at the beginning of year two to be transferred to one of the school's four-year degree courses, which incorporate a year abroad studying the law of that country.
+Successful students can choose between America, Australia, Canada, Europe, Hong Kong, New Zealand and Singapore.
+However, this is highly competitive and transfer should not be assumed.
+For those intending to follow a legal career, the grounding in different legal systems will prove very attractive to employers and, in particular, the leading international firms of solicitors.

-In year one you take Understanding Law, Constitutional Law, Law of Contract and Foundations of Tort (LLB).
-BA students also take optional modules from outside the School.
+In year one you take Understanding Law, Public Law, Law of Contract and Foundations of Tort.

-In year two you will take Land Law, Law of the European Union (LLB only) and Criminal Law (BA students will take Foundations of Tort).
-LLB students will take one or two optional law modules while BA students can take up to one third of their subjects from law option/subsidiary modules.
+In year two you will take Land Law, Law of the European Union and Criminal Law.
+Students will also take one or two optional law modules.

 LLB Law as a four-year degree

-If you opt for a four-year degree (a choice made early in your second year), you will be given the opportunity to study the third year at a partner university in another country.
+If selected to transfer to one of the four-year degrees, you will spend your third year at a partner law school in another country.
 This may be in Europe, the USA, Australia, Canada, New Zealand, Singapore or Hong Kong.
 You will return to Nottingham for your fourth year to complete your degree by studying those subjects normally taken in year three.